On Tuesday night, I received some sad news on Facebook about my friend Buck Munger.

 Support your local musician and you will celebrate the best part of Buck’s real cool, incredibly interested and too short life.

-Thank You, Mrs. Jayne (Jablonski) Munger
+Mrs. Jayne (Jablonski) Munger

 Buck was a supporter of the LOUIE documentary, and one of the biggest advocates of the music community in his home state of Oregon.
 He had extremely colorful life, and was an extraordinary storyteller.